 Message finally registered.

 I’m now practicing leaning into this season and I’m watching how going slowly will unfold in all areas of my life.
 It is a process, as with all meaningful change.
-I’ve had to cancel things and take a leave of absence, the first in my 10 years of self-employment.
 But I know the dangers of not leaning in and embracing my words and seasons.
 So this is where I go slowly.

 Question: have you ever wondered about the origins of the word hustle?
 I do, thanks to this article.

 The origins of the word “Hustle” are traced back to the 15th-century revolutionist Jan Hus and his role in sparking the crusades against the Catholic church — called the Hussite Wars.“Huseln” was the verb given to Jan’s movement’s desperate & deceitful recruitment methods.
 It’s predecessor form, “hustling,” evolved as a verb meaning to con, force, push, coerce and manipulate in order to survive.